 Laboratory and University Core Facility Research Equipment Program

-Researchers at Purdue University require access to instrumentation, equipment, facilities, software, and databases in order to conduct the world-class research that is expected at a major research university.
-Funding to support acquisition of high-cost equipment or instruments may be obtained through proposals to external public (federal and state) or private (foundations) sources.
-Purdue augments these sources with internal funds delivered through this Program because the requirements of many external funding opportunities are poorly matched to specific, lower-cost needs.
+Researchers at Purdue University require access to equipment (instruments, apparatus, software and databases) and facilities in order to conduct the world-class research expected at a major research university.
+Funding to support acquisition of high-cost equipment may be obtained through proposals to external public (federal and state) or private sponsors.
+Purdue augments these sources with internal funds delivered through this Program because the requirements of many external funding opportunities are poorly matched to specific, often lower-cost, needs.

 Application and Submission Process

 Applications SHOULD NOT pass through SPS Pre-Award prior to submission.
 Successful applicants will receive explicit budget and procurement instructions with the notice of award.

 A signed statement from an appropriate unit head (or designee) is required to assure space, utilities, etc., are or will be available.

 Matching Funding (funding not provided by EVPRP)

 Matching funding above the $100,000 limit is now allowed if applied to space or utility improvements necessary for installation and operation of the equipment.
 Responsibility for costs above the $100,000 limit must be accepted in advance by the head/director of the unit/center, but the actual costs need not be quantified and will not be a factor in the review.